THE 2021 WINNER HAS BEEN ANNOUNCED

 2006 Dr Biangtung Langkham, Churachandpur, Manipur, India

-Calls for 2021 nominations will be made later in the year.
+Nominations for the 2022 award will be received later in the year.